Ay1tsMe/weatherRadar/README.md

-# Weather Radar Animation
+# Weather Radar

-This Python script downloads radar images of weather conditions in Perth (Plans to incorporate all capital cities of Australia) and combines them with a set of background images to create an animated GIF.
+This Python script downloads radar images of weather conditions for Australian capital cities and combines them with a set of background images to create an animated GIF.
 It also plays the GIF in mpv.

 ## Example Output
 ![Example](https://0x0.st/H8D2.gif)